 Theorem 10.2.
 A MeldableHeap implements the (priority) Queue interface.
-A MeldableHeap supports the operations add(x) and remove() in $O(\log n)$ expected time per operation.
+A MeldableHeap supports the operations add(x) and remove() in O(log n) expected time per operation.

 The implicit representation of a complete binary tree as an array, or list, seems to have been first proposed by Eytzinger [27].
 He used this representation in books containing pedigree family trees of noble families.
-The BinaryHeap data structure described here was first introduced by Williams [76].
+The BinaryHeap data structure described here was first introduced by Williams [78].

 The randomized MeldableHeap data structure described here appears to have first been proposed by Gambin and Malinowski [34].
-Other meldable heap implementations exist, including leftist heaps [16, 48, Section 5.3.2], binomial heaps [73], Fibonacci heaps [30], pairing heaps [29], and skew heaps [70], although none of these are as simple as the MeldableHeap structure.
+Other meldable heap implementations exist, including leftist heaps [16, 48, Section 5.3.2], binomial heaps [75], Fibonacci heaps [30], pairing heaps [29], and skew heaps [72], although none of these are as simple as the MeldableHeap structure.

-Some of the above structures also support a decrease_key(u, y) operation in which the value stored at node u is decreased to y.
+Some of the above structures also support a decreaseKey(u,y) operation in which the value stored at node u is decreased to y.
 (It is a precondition that $y \le u.x.$) In most of the preceding structures, this operation can be supported in $O(\log n)$ time by removing node u and adding y.
-However, some of these structures can implement decrease_key(u, y) more efficiently.
-In particular, decrease_key(u, y) takes O(1) amortized time in Fibonacci heaps and $O(\log \log n)$ amortized time in a special ver-
+However, some of these structures can implement decreaseKey(u,y) more efficiently.
+In particular, decreaseKey(u,y) takes O(1) amortized time in Fibonacci heaps and $O(\log \log n)$ amortized time in a special version of pairing heaps [25].
+This more efficient decreaseKey(u,y) operation has applications in speeding up several graph algorithms, including Dijkstra's shortest path algorithm [30].